 This indicates your furnace’s low pressure switch is open.
 Due to the issue, your system will not function for your protection.

 Turn to the Experts at Fras-Air/General Service Experts Heating & Air Conditioning to deal with fixing this furnace error.
 Our NATE-certified technicians are among the elite in the industry when it comes to understanding and repairing furnace issues.

 Your satisfaction is critical to our team.
-That’s why we back our furnace repair work with a 100% Satisfaction Guarantee* for a year.
+That’s why we back our furnace repair work in Hillsborough with a 100% Satisfaction Guarantee* for a year.

 How a Low Pressure Switch Works

 Pressure switches are an essential part of the heating process.

 Here’s how your furnace acts after the thermostat initiates the call for heat:

 - Your furnace’s control board begins the draft inducer blower motor.
 This exhausts combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 - When the pressure switch senses that sufficient air is being brought into the burners, it closes and signals the control board to ignite the furnace.

 - Your furnace ignites and heats your house.